 3. Keep it Simple

 You should try to master one area of your business rather than spreading your wings to fast within the first year.
 Keep your goals simple.
-For example, your goal for first year can be achieving 20% market share within a specific segment.
+For example, your goal for first-year can be achieving a 20% market share within a specific segment.
 Make sure that your goals are measurable and not too broad.
 That’s another mistake that entrepreneurs make.

 4. Leave The Door Open For Opportunities

 If you just keep your eyes open, you will get a lot of opportunities that you have never thought of before.
 Startup and entrepreneurship culture is now a part of entertainment too.
 Previously, when you wanted to get funding for your business, your only option was to reach out to investors or to go for a bank loan.
 The scenarios have changed a lot with TV shows like Shark Tank from ABC.
 Investors are now more interested in investing in you than they were ever before.
 However, it is up to you at the end of the day to keep an eye out for the opportunities that might arise.

 If you are confident about your idea, do not hesitate to go for every opportunity that comes in front of you.
 Whether it is a business competition or an investment program, you should always be the first person to apply if you need funding.

 This is a dilemma that many entrepreneurs face in their lifetime.
 When you are trying to source funds for your business, should you offer equity of your company or should it be a loan with an interest rate?
 This is a tough decision and the choice varies based on a lot of factors.
 In general, you should definitely go for the loan option if you think your business can be worth a lot more than it is today.